RAbu-Salma/rabu-salma.github.io/index.md

 1. Omer Akgul, **Ruba Abu-Salma**, Wei Bai, Michelle Mazurek, Elissa M. Redmiles, and Blase Ur.
 From “Secure” to “Military-Grade”: Exploring the Effect of App Descriptions on User Perceptions of Secure Messaging.
 In [ACM Workshop on Privacy in the Electronic Society (WPES)](https://wpes2021.di.unimi.it/), Seoul, South Korea, 2021.

 1. Cristiana Santos, Arianna Rossi, Lorena Sanchez Chamorro, Kerstin Bongard-Blanchy, and **Ruba Abu-Salma**.
 Cookie Banners, What’s The Purpose?
-Analyzing Cookie Banner Text through a Legal Lens.
+Analyzing Cookie Banner Text Through a Legal Lens.
 In [ACM Workshop on Privacy in the Electronic Society (WPES)](https://wpes2021.di.unimi.it/), Seoul, South Korea, 2021.

 1. Sean Oesch, **Ruba Abu-Salma**, Oumar Souleymane Diallo, Juliane Kramer, James Simmons, Justin Wu, and Scott Ruoti.
 Understanding User Perceptions of Security and Privacy for Group Chat: A Survey of Users in the US and UK.
 In [Annual Computer Security Applications Conference (ACSAC)](https://www.acsac.org/), Austin, TX, USA, 2020.